• Skip to main content

 The Signet Library

-During season 3, the Signet Library, one of the grandest Outlander film locations in Edinburgh, was the setting for Governor Lord John Grey’s Jamaican mansion.
+During season 3, the Signet Library, one of the grandest Outlander locations in Edinburgh, was the setting for Governor Lord John Grey’s Jamaican mansion.
 In scenes shot in the Upper Library, masquerading as a ballroom, Jamie and Claire shared some intimate moments.

 The Signet Library, one of Edinburgh’s finest Georgian buildings is owned by the WS Society (Writers to the Signet) an incorporated body of Scottish lawyers whose name comes from the sovereign’s seal used since the 14th century.
 The original parts of the building date to 1810.

-Among the library’s magnificent collections are the Mary Queen of Scots Collection, Andrew Fletcher Collection and various other documentation, some of which dates to the reign of James VI, son of Mary Queen of Scots.
+some of the earliest documents date to the reign of James VI, son of Mary Queen of Scots.
 The library (non-public spaces) is open to lawyers and other researchers.

 Other areas in the library operate as a rather grand tearoom and event space.